aurelj/stm32-rs/README.md

     # Peripherals that were 'deriveFrom="KEY"' are now 'deriveFrom="VALUE"'.
     UART5: UART4

-# Reorder the heirarchy of peripherals with 'deriveFrom'.
+# Reorder the hierarchy of peripherals with 'deriveFrom'.
 _rebase:
     # The KEY peripheral steals everything but 'interrupt', 'name',
     # and 'baseAddress' elements from the VALUE peripheral.